 4. Fenced Playgrounds & Bike Parks

 As mums of toddlers will know, finding a playground that is fenced makes the whole outing so much easier!
-You’re not worrying constantly about your mini-Houdinis wandering off onto roads or other trouble.
-Take a look at some of our favourite fenced playgrounds across Sydney – they’re so good your little ones won’t even want to escape.
+You're not worrying constantly about your mini-Houdinis wandering off onto roads or other trouble.
+Take a look at some of our favourite playgrounds across Sydney for your next playground adventure - there are over 60 to choose from!

-If it's a hot summer's day, scrap the adventure playgrounds and head straight to a FREE water play park or there are some amazing bike and scooter trails and dedicated learner rider parks around Sydney.
-Here are some much-loved bike parks for the under 5s.
+If it's a hot summer's day, scrap the adventure playgrounds and head straight to a FREE water play park, or there are some fantastic bike and scooter trails and dedicated learner rider parks around Sydney.
+Here are some much-loved bike parks for the under-5s.

 5. Awesome Educational Activities